JerryWGaston/ArkansasLITAirportAnalysis/README.md

 RETURN

 IF(ISFILTERED(lr_airport_data[AIRLINE_NAME]), "Average length of Departure Delays For:  " &
-CurrencySelected, "Average length of Depearture Delays for All Airlines")
+CurrencySelected, "Average length of Departure Delays for All Airlines")
 ```
 3. Arrival Delays:
 ```